inneon/hexagonal-todo/blogPosts/instability.md

 $$Instability = \frac{C_{out}}{C_{in} + C_{out}}$$

 In the above example this is 3/(3+2) = 0.6 , so a medium instability.
 It shows how stable a module will be as a result of upstream changes.
 Modules with high instability will be more unstable do to changes upstream rippling out and affecting them.
 Conversely, modules with low instability are less likely to be affected by upstream changes.
+(It is important to note that 'high stability code' here doesn't necessarily mean code that is stable - that is with low churn - I think that it is just the case that naming things is hard.)

 High instability _can_ make managing changes hard to code, reason about, and increase the testing area.
 Ultimately, some module(s) will be the root(s) of application(s) and so will have high instability - if some module has incoming coupling then the other end of that dependency must have outgoing coupling.
 High instability is not bad in itself, but is something to be aware of.

 ## The main sequence

 Finally, we come to the main sequence.
 It is defined as a trailing diagonal along the space of combinations of abstractness and instability, as well as some of the area either side (shown in green below).
 The claim in Clean Architecture is that: ideally modules should sit somewhere on or near to this sequence.
 Doing so will encourage us to rely more heavily on high stability code and have fewer dependencies on lower stability code.
-(Though it is important to note that 'high stability code' here doesn't necessarily mean code that is stable - that is with low churn - just the very specific 'stability' mentioned above.)

 ![Graph of Instability vs Abstractness with main-sequence along the trailing diagonal](./MainSequenceGraph.png)